Methodology

 Ministerial letter (from the Parliamentary Under-Secretary of State for Children, Families and Wellbeing)

-In order to encourage school-based providers to take part, a letter was sent from the Parliamentary Under-Secretary of State for Children, Families and Wellbeing, to this participant group at the outset of fieldwork.
+To encourage school-based providers to take part, a letter was sent from the Parliamentary Under-Secretary of State for Children, Families and Wellbeing to this participant group at the outset of fieldwork.
 This letter was sent alongside the survey invitation and highlighted the importance of the survey in providing robust and up to date evidence on the childcare and early years sector.

 Invitation letter

-All providers were sent an invitation letter.
-These invitations gave full details about the study, including information security, and invited the provider to take part.
-They also included details on how to take part online and informed providers that they would hear from an interviewer via telephone if they did not complete the survey online.
+All providers were sent an invitation letter or email inviting them to take part.
+These invitations gave full details about the study, including information security.
+The letters also included details on how to take part online and informed providers that they would hear from an interviewer via telephone if they did not complete the survey online.
 Both letters and emails included either a physical preparation sheet or a link to one online to help providers prepare to take part.
 Providers were given an email address and a contact number that they could use to opt-out of the survey and receive no future contact.
-See Appendix A for the survey invitation letter.
+See Appendix A for the survey invitation letter sent to each provider type.

 Preparation sheet